 By the power of Grayskull, we cannot wait for Masters of the Universe: Revelation part 2!
-Netflix’s continuation of the original 1983 animated series He-Man and the Masters of the Universe premiered on July 23 with the first five episodes of a two-part epic, with the second half of the series set to debut in the future.
+Netflix’s continuation of the original 1983 animated series He-Man and the Masters of the Universe premiered on July 23 with the first five episodes of a two-part epic, with the second half of the series set to debut in November.

 Created by geek auteur Kevin Smith, Masters of the Universe: Revelation is a direct continuation of Mattel’s He-Man and the Masters of the Universe cartoon that children of the ’80s grew up watching.
 Smith envisioned a more adult-oriented series for fans of the original, and that’s what Netflix delivered, with a more violent and action-oriented take on the characters and world of Eternia.

 - The best cable TV alternatives

 - Sweet Tooth season 2: Everything we know so far

 Fans are eagerly awaiting the release of Part 2.
 Find out when the next five episodes are expected to drop, who’s voicing everyone’s favorite heroes (and villains!) and more.

 Masters of the Universe: Revelation Part 2 release date confirmed